By now you’ve probably heard a lot about CBD oil.

 Using CBD oil in adequate amounts doesn’t produce any serious side effects.

-The worst reported side effect of CBD oil is being sleepy, hungry or lethargic.
+The worst reported side effects of CBD oil are sleepiness, hunger, and lethargy.
 These side effects are quite similar to those from regular THC-rich cannabis.

 In high doses, CBD may interact with medications.
 This is not yet thoroughly researched, but CBD does block an enzyme that’s involved in metabolizing many other drugs.

-One study looked into the side effects of CBD oil, and found the following side effects to be possible, but highly unlikely:
+One study looked into the side effects of CBD oil, and found the following to potentially occur (but highly unlikely):